Before applying to ECFMG for examination:

 The USMLE program provides reasonable accommodations for examinees with disabilities under the Americans with Disabilities Act (ADA).
 If you are an individual with such a disability and require test accommodations, visit the USMLE website before you apply for each Step for information regarding test accommodations, including procedures and documentation requirements.

-Examinees with physical or health conditions, such as lactation (to express breast milk) and diabetes (to monitor/treat blood glucose), may apply for additional break time.
+Examinees who require additional break time for medical conditions, such as diabetes, or for other reasons, like use of a breast pump for lactation, may apply for additional break time/standard testing time.
 See the USMLE Bulletin of Information for more information.

-Unauthorized possession of personal items while you are in the secure areas of the test center is prohibited.
+Possession of personal items other than your locker key and identification while you are in the secure areas of the test center is prohibited.
 Exceptions to this policy may be made in certain limited circumstances.
 See the USMLE Bulletin of Information for more information.

 Back to top